Injury Attorneys | Restoring LivesTM

 The idea of a total hand-held ban has been proposed in Indiana, but it hasn’t gone far.
 However, high-profile incidents like the January 16 crash that killed a Lafayette driving instructor may move lawmakers toward a tipping point.
 The driver of a pickup crossed the road and hit another vehicle, injuring the other driver and the instructor, who died of his injuries the next day.
 The pickup driver has been charged with using a telecommunications device while driving after a preliminary investigation showed he may have been texting at the time of the accident.

-If you or a loved one have been injured as a result of a car accident involving a distracted driver, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a car accident involving a distracted driver, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.